TheBinklestein/TheBinklestein/README.md

 - 👋 Hi, I’m @TheBinklestein
-- 👀 I’m interested in golf, paddle sports, and interesting people
+- 👀 I like golf, paddle sports, and interesting people
-- 🌱 I’m currently learning technical things
+- 🌱 I’m currently learning "technical things"
-- 💞️ I’m looking to collaborate on technical things
 - 📫 How to reach me - https://www.linkedin.com/in/m-kyle-binkley/
 - ⚡ Fun fact: I really have no idea what I'm doing